 We learn the concepts of a robot’s task space and its configuration space, and the relationship between the dimensions of these two spaces.

-Search Results for: configuration
+Search Results for: joint space

 For a redundant robot the inverse kinematics can be easily solved using a numerical approach.

 For real robots such as those with 6 joints that move in 3D space the inverse kinematics is quite complex, but for many of these robots the solutions have been helpfully derived by others and published.
 Let’s explore the inverse kinematics of the classical Puma 560 robot.

 We consider the most general type of serial-link robot manipulator which has six joints and can position and orient its end-effector in 3D space.

 We learn a method for succinctly describing the structure of a serial-link manipulator in terms of its Denavit-Hartenberg parameters, a widely used notation in robotics.

 We consider a robot with four joints that moves its end-effector in 3D space.

 We introduce the relationship between the velocity of the robot’s joints and the velocity of the end-effector in 3D space.